By Jurriaan Plesman BA(Psych), Post Grad Dip Clin Nutr

 Glycerine: One way of overcoming withdrawal symptoms is taking one tablespoon of glycerine (obtainable from a health food store) in a glass of water, with a dash of lemon juice, to improve taste, about three time a day.
 It will also help reduce anxiety, improve sleeping, calming you down when faced with a strenuous situation, such as exams, job interviews and so on.

-Follow this up with a thorough assessment of possible allergies and food sensitivities by systematically recording a food diary as per Finding your Allergies.
-If possible have a hair analysis done to detect abnormal mineral levels.
+Follow this up with a thorough assessment of possible allergies and food sensitivities by systematically recording a food diary as per Finding your Allergies or better still getting a referral to a nutritional doctor.
+If possible, have a hair analysis done to detect abnormal mineral levels.

 If you are presently on medication for any mood disorder, the best strategy is to remain on any medication and prepare your body to produce the right neurotransmitters and hormones by nutritional therapy.
 This should be done in consultation with your doctor.
 This may take some time (perhaps up to a year), but as soon as you start to feel better you could then gradually withdraw from your medication, under doctor’s supervision, whilst being on the hypoglycemic and anti-allergenic diet or other nutritional therapy.
 (See also here) If you strike any problem It is suggested that you be referred to a Nutritional Doctor, Clinical Nutritionist or Nutritional Psychologist.
 See: Looking for Nutritional Therapists.